Topics of plans for the section "Knowledge"

 e) scientific modeling, etc.

-The presence of any two of the 2-6 points of the plan in this or close in the meaning of the wording will reduce the content of this topic on the merits.
+The presence of any two of the 2-6 points of the plan in this or similar wording will reveal the content of this topic in essence.

-28.1 The disclosure of the topic is essentially 3
+28.1 Disclosure of the topic on the merits 3

 3

-The complex plan contains at least three points, including two items, the presence of which will allow to disclose this topic on the merits.2
+A complex plan contains at least three points, including two points, the presence of which will allow to reveal this topic in essence.2

 0